-Conventional soft-mode ferroelectric materials exhibit a structural transition from a paraelectric to a polar phase as the temperature falls through a critical $T{\rm c}$, below which a polar phonon mode freezes in to generate a ferroelectric ground state.1-3 In general, this polar phonon mode stiffens as the lattice constants are reduced, and consequently the magnitude of the polarization decreases with compressive strain.
-This corresponds to a positive piezoelectric response, $d{33} > 0$, where by convention we consider the polar variant with P > 0.
-Recently, however, Liu and Cohen proposed a different mechanism by which materials can exhibit a negative piezoelectric response, and identified hexagonal ABC ferroelectrics as a class of materials in which the lattice contribution to the piezoelectricity is positive, but the frozen-ion or electronic contribution is negative and larger.4 Negative piezoelectricity has also been experimentally demonstrated in ferroelectric polymers5 and in organic molecular ferroelectric materials.6
+Conventional soft-mode ferroelectric materials exhibit a structural transition from a paraelectric to a polar phase as the temperature falls through a critical T_c , below which a polarphonon mode freezes in to generate a ferroelectric ground state [1-3].
+In general, this polar-phonon mode stiffens as the lattice constants are reduced, and consequently the magnitude of the polarization decreases with compressive strain.
+This corresponds to a positive piezoelectric response, d{33} > 0, where by convention we consider the polar variant with P > 0.
+Recently, however, Liu and Cohen proposed a different mechanism by which materials can exhibit a negative piezoelectric response, and identified hexagonal ABC ferroelectrics as a class of materials in which the internal-strain contribution to the piezoelectricity is positive but small compared to the negative frozen-ion contribution, making the net piezoelectric response negative [4].
+Negative piezoelectricity has also been experimentally demonstrated in ferroelectric polymers [5], organic molecular ferroelectric materials [6], and layered van der Waals ferroelectric materials [7,8].

 BiTeX (X = Cl, Br, and I) compounds have attracted considerable recent interest as strongly polar quasi-2D materials.
 The breaking of inversion symmetry results from the layer geometry, in which a central Bi layer is neighbored by a Te layer on one side and a halide layer on the other side, forming a triple layer (TL) as shown in Fig. 1.
 The TLs are bonded to each other by weak van der Waals interactions, implying easy exfoliation and a soft mechanical response under uniaxial stress.
-The TLs are stacked so that the Te layer is always on the same side of Bi, with one-TL periodicity resulting in a polar P3m1 space group for X = Br and I, and two-TL periodicity resulting in a polar $P6_3mc$ space group for X = Cl.
-Because of the strongly broken inversion symmetry combined with strong spin-orbit coupling, these materials are of interest for their large bulk Rashba effect, with potential spintronic applications.^{7-9} BiTeI has also been much discussed for its topological properties, since it has been predicted to undergo a topological phase transition to a strong topological-insulator phase under pressure, mediated by a narrow but topologically robust Weyl semimetal phase, 10-13 and to exhibit an enhanced nonlinear Hall conductivity.14 rally suggests the possibility of ferroelectricity or piezoelectricity.
+The TLs are stacked so the Te layer is always on the same side of Bi, with one-TL periodicity resulting in a polar P3m1 space group for X = Br and I, and two-TL periodicity resulting in a polar $P6_3mc$ space group for X = Cl.
+Because of the strongly broken inversion symmetry combined with strong spin-orbit coupling, these materials are of interest for their large bulk Rashba effect, with potential spintronic applications [9-11].
+BiTeI has also been much discussed for its topological properties, since it has been predicted to undergo a topological phase transition to a strong topological-insulator phase under pressure, mediated by a narrow but topologically robust Weyl semimetal phase [12-15], and to exhibit an enhanced nonlinear Hall conductivity [16].

+The broken centrosymmetry of the crystal also naturally suggests the possibility of ferroelectricity or piezoelectricity.
 The polarization is not associated with a polar distortion of a nearby high-symmetry reference structure, and is inherently not switchable, since the bonding within the TL is much too strong to allow a structural reversal under applied electric field.
 However, as these systems are mechanically soft, there is a marked change in structure under applied stress, which can be expected to result in a change in polarization and corresponding piezoelectric response.